-Windows 10 isn’t without its foibles.
+Windows 10 isn’t without its issues.
 This we all understand, know, and have largely worked through.
-However, it can still throw you off-kilter, and we are definitely seeing some strange decisions by Microsoft regarding updates to the new (nearly a year old!) operating system.
+However, it can still throw you off-kilter, and we are definitely seeing some strange decisions by Microsoft regarding updates to the operating system.

 This is a hashtag born of immense frustration.

 The unfavorable judgements have been blunt and continue to tumble from the world’s biggest character-limited mouthpiece, Twitter, equally compounded by other sites with prolific and vocal users, such as Reddit.
 Windows Update has received the brunt of the ire, with many users furious at the changes Microsoft implemented to the update system for Windows 10, both before and after upgrading.

 Windows Update in Windows 10 automatically downloads and installs updates, as and when they arrive, in a scheme designed to maximize the number of users accessing a computer with completely up-to-date security fixes and feature patches.
 It is a pretty solid plan and when working correctly, as it has been, it should theoretically keep more Windows 10 users protected, for longer.

 But while our computers have potentially been made “safer,” Windows Update has destroyed the sanity of some users.
 Because as the now-hairless users have found, if Windows Update wants to do its thing, it is going to get on with it – regardless of what you might be doing, sometimes without letting users complete the task they were engaged with.